eoscanada/eos-blocksigner/README.md

 ```

 This means that `nodeos` can sign blocks with the private key
-corresponding to `EOS6MR...W5CV` through a `keosd`-compatible program.
+corresponding to `EOS6MR...W5CV` through an external
+`keosd`-compatible program.

-`eos-blocksigner` is such a program, and integrates with `eosc`, the
+`eos-blocksigner` is such a program, and integrates with `eosc`'s vault, the
 wallet and command-line tool.

 WARNING: you do *NOT* want to expose that software to any public